ashkea/IoT-Indoor-Air-Quality-Monitoring-System/README.md

 ### Components
 First, to use the script, make sure you have the following components:
-- ESP32 Microcontroller (The exact microcontrolelr model used in this project is the ESP32-WROOM-32U)
+- ESP32 Microcontroller (The exact microcontroller model used in this project is the ESP32-WROOM-32U)
 - DHT22 sensor
 - PMS7003 sensor
 - MQ135 sensor